ADHD & Focus

 A set of mental processes controlled by the prefrontal cortex that help you plan, focus, remember instructions, and manage multiple tasks.
 Think of it as your brain's project manager.
 In ADHD, this system is underactive, which is why the condition affects so much more than attention.

-• Losing track of time (you thought it was 2 p.m. and it's 5 p.m.)
+• Losing track of time (you thought it was 2 p.m. and it's 5 p.m.): time blindness is a real symptom, not a personality trait.

 That last one causes a lot of damage over time.
 People with undiagnosed ADHD often end up believing they're lazy or flaky.
 They're not.
 Their brain's activation system works differently.